josch/img2pdf/README.md

 test_comp.sh script with any input image given as a commandline argument.
 If you find an input file that is outperformed by another lossless compression, contact me.

+I have not yet figured out how to read the colorspace from jpeg2000 files.
+Therefor jpeg2000 files use DeviceRGB per default.
+If your jpeg2000 files are of any other colorspace you must force it using the --colorspace option.
+Like -C L for DeviceGray.